finos/rune-dsl/documentation/rosetta-modelling-component.md

   Y <"Year">
 ```

-Enumeration names must be unique across a [namespace](#namespace-component).
-The Rosetta DSL naming convention is the same as for types and must use the upper CamelCase (PascalCase).
-In addition the enumeration name should end with the suffix Enum.
-The Enumeration values cannot start with a numerical digit, and the only special character that can be associated with them is the underscore `_`.
+Enumeration values cannot start with a numerical digit, and the only special character that can be associated with them is the underscore `_`.
 In order to handle the integration of scheme values which can have special characters, the Rosetta DSL allows to associate a *display name* to any enumeration value.
 For those enumeration values, special characters are replaced with `_` while the `displayName` entry corresponds to the actual value.

 An example is the day count fraction scheme for interest rate calculation, which includes values such as `ACT/365.FIXED` and `30/360`.
 These are associated as `displayName` to the `ACT_365_FIXED` and `_30_360` enumeration values, respectively.